Near-optimal pure state estimation with adaptive Fisher-symmetric measurements

-In this letter, we propose a three-stage adaptive pure state estimation method based on three FSMs and a single-shot measurement basis.
+In this Letter, we propose a three-stage adaptive pure-state estimation method based on three FSMs and a single-shot measurement basis.
 This method also achieves the GMB and, apart from the purity of the unknown state, requires no other a priori information.
 In this way, we extend the applicability of FSMs to any unknown state.
 We first show that for a given fiducial state, it is possible to construct two FSMs that estimate all pure states together except those that are orthogonal to the fiducial state.
-To avoid this possibility, we introduce a preliminary stage where we use an arbitrary single-shot measurement basis on the unknown state and select as fiducial state the one registered by the measurement.
-This procedure generates a first estimate of the unknown state that is close enough to the unknown state to serve as a fiducial state for a third FSM, leading to a final estimate with accuracy at the GMB.
+To avoid this possibility, we introduce a preliminary stage in which we use an arbitrary single-shot measurement basis on the unknown state and select the fiducial state as the one measured.
+This procedure generates a first estimate of the unknown state that is sufficiently close to it to serve as a fiducial state for a third near-optimal FSM.
+We derive explicit high-probability bounds on reconstruction infidelity, showing that it scales as $O(d/N)$ for sufficiently large sample sizes.
+In addition, we quantify the impact of fiducial overlap and approximation error.
 The total number of measurement outcomes of our method scales linearly as $7d-3$ and does not resort to collective measurements on multiple copies of the unknown state.
 Each of the three FSMs can be replaced by two FS measurement bases at the expense of increasing the total number of measurement outcomes to $7d$.
 It has been shown that any pure state can be estimated with five measurement bases \cite{Goyeneche}.
-Thus, the addition of two more measurement bases allows us to reach the GMB.
-Collective measurements can also be avoided by resorting to fully adaptive estimation methods, where a large sequence of local estimates is generated starting from a random guess and adapting the next measurement using results from previous measurements \cite{Okamoto}.
-The local estimates can be obtained from locally optimal measurements \cite{Nagaoka1,Nagaoka2,Nagaoka3,Fujiwara1} or as a result of a global estimation strategy \cite{Ferrie,Utreras,Zambrano,granade2017, Farooq2022}.
+Thus, adding two more measurement bases allows us to reach the GMB.
+Collective measurements can also be avoided by resorting to fully adaptive estimation methods, where a large sequence of local estimates is generated from a random guess and the next measurement is adapted using the results of previous measurements \cite{Okamoto}.
+Local estimates can be obtained from local optimal measurements \cite{Nagaoka1,Nagaoka2,Nagaoka3,Fujiwara1} or as a result of a global estimation strategy \cite{Ferrie,Utreras,Zambrano,granade2017,Farooq2022}.
 However, these methods require a large number of iterations, which, unlike our proposal, increases the total number of measurement outcomes.